CargoPants503/Kyber-2015/README.md

 </p>

 ------

-A hosted version of Kyber is available at [kyber.gg](https://kyber.gg), where I operate proxies for server data that alleviate the issue of port forwarding and IP security.
+In the future, this port for STAR WARS™ Battlefront™ (2015) will have proxy support.

 What's done:
 * Server starting
-* Networking
-* Direct proxy support
+* Networking/Joining
 * NAT Punch-Through system
+* UX/UI Styling (WIP)

+What isn't done:
 * In-Game server browser
+* Direct proxy support
 * Per-player team swapping
 * Player kicking/moderation
 * Optimal proxy detection

-What isn't done:
 * Built-in mod verification (currently handled at the proxy level, meaning it's unavailable if you direct-connect)
 * Kick messages (currently if you are kicked by the server admin you just get sent back to the menu with no indication of why)
-* UX/UI Styling (WIP)
 * Player banning
 * Database handling at the proxy level

-If you want to use Kyber purely without a proxy (port forwarding and having people connect to your IP), the rewrite (this) is completely usable for that, feel free to build Kyber and inject it with the new launcher (/Launcher, will need a few modifications to run your own dll).
+This port of Kyber is purely for port forwarding and having people connect to your IP.
+Once a proxy is set up, this issue will not occure.
+Feel free to build Kyber and inject it with the new launcher (/Launcher, will need a few modifications to run your own dll).

 **Stars and PRs are welcome!**